 We will disclose the results of our first round of analysis to the relevant DFIs.
 DFIs will be provided with a copy of their Excel results document and their workbook of evidence.
-They will be given a month (from the date of receiving their findings) to review and respond to our findings.
+They will be given two months (from the date of receiving their findings) to review and respond to our findings.
 This process will help us to ensure that we have not missed any relevant sources or forms of disclosure, allowing us to refine our approach before the second round of analysis, and provide DFIs with an opportunity to correct/add information.

-DFIs will be given their individual results for the first round of analysis shortly after they are completed.
-As DFIs will be analysed in the same order in the second round of analysis this will ensure that all DFIs have the same amount of time to review results and improve publication.
+DFIs will be given their individual results for the first round of analysis at the start of January.
+This will ensure that all DFIs have the same amount of time to review results and improve publication.